Getting burned sucks.

 They don’t have experience in business and are looking to avoid the work necessary to create a lasting business.

-This is where the promises hook them.
+This is where the guru or the offer’s promises hook them.
 Be wary of any and all “too good to be true” promises and claims.

 Get Rich Slowly

-With the proliferation of the internet, anyone can set up an online business, but you should be providing a real service or value to your customers.
+With the proliferation of the internet, anyone can set up an online business, but you should helping folks directly or providing real value to your customers.

-You may be able to create one business that can take you all of the way there, but it will need to be extremely successful for a long time to accomplish this.
+You may be able to create one business that can take you there, but it will need to be extremely successful for a long time to accomplish this.

-Truly wealthy individuals have many income streams and investments that make them rich.
+Truly wealthy individuals have many income streams and investments that give them a portfolio.
+Truly wealthy individuals are also very good at saving money.

 The scammers and schemers are using you as one of their income streams for which they can proclaim their wealth.